folksgl/aws-scripts/README.md

-# aws-scripts
+# AWS-Scripts

+## About
-AWS cli scripts for testing and automation of AWS development.
+aws-scripts is a collection of AWS cli scripts for testing and automation of AWS development.

 **You must install the aws cli tools for these scripts to execute**